| The

 Master Don Gober (Gober's Shotokan Karate and Fitness),

 and Grandmaster D.J.
 Sias (Greenwood Taekwon-Do).
+Later

 that year, SMAC held its first fully sanctioned tournament